A timeline of the career of former Japanese PM Shinzo Abe

 Born into a prominent political family, Shinzo Abe, who was fatally shot at a campaign event Friday in western Japan, had been the country’s longest-serving prime minister.

-Here is a look at some key dates in Abe’s life and career.
+➡️Sept.
+21, 1954: Abe is born in Tokyo, the son of Shintaro Abe, who served as Japan’s foreign minister, and grandson of Nobusuke Kishi, a former prime minister.1977: Graduates from Seikei University in Tokyo with a degree in political science, after which he moves to the U.S. to study public policy at the University of Southern California for three semesters.

-Sept.
-21, 1954: Abe is born in Tokyo, the son of Shintaro Abe, who served as Japan’s foreign minister, and grandson of Nobusuke Kishi, a former prime minister.
+➡️1979: Begins working at Kobe Steel as the firm was expanding its presence abroad.

 Subscriber Only Stories